Flag of Pennsylvania: History

+Pre-official flags (before 1907)

+An ensign of the Pennsylvania navy for use by vessels was adopted in 1777 during the Revolutionary period by authority of the Pennsylvania Navy Board, acting on behalf of the Commonwealth.
+The ensign consisted of a blue field with thirteen horizontal stripes (seven red and six white) in the canton, and was flown from the stern of state vessels.
+Accompanying this ensign was a long red pennant, marked with thirteen vertical red-and-white stripes near the hoist, and also a short pennant of solid red.

 On April 9, 1799, the Pennsylvania General Assembly authorized the use of the state coat of arms on flags for the state militia.
-These flags took various forms over the years, most commonly featuring the coat of arms either replacing the field of stars in the union of the US flag, or being placed alone on a field of blue.
+These flags took various forms over the years, most commonly featuring the coat of arms either replacing the field of stars in the union of the US flag,or being placed alone on a field of blue.
 The depiction of the coat of arms would also vary from flag to flag, as the colors in the escutcheon of the arms were changed in 1809, and the color of the horses was not standardized until 1875.

 In 1805 Danish painter Christian Gullage was commissioned to paint the state coat of arms on a blue banner.
 It measured 4 feet by 2 feet, with gold fringe at the bottom.

+In January of 1889, Benjamin Harrison was given a state flag from the Harrison Union Veteran Club while running for president.
+It bore a blue field with the state's coat of arms.

+In 1892, during National Republican League Convention in Buffalo, New York state delegates carried with them a state flag.
+It bore a purple field with the states coat of arms in the middle, below it the words "Y. M. R. T. C." and "Pittsburg Penn."

+In September of 1899, a man named J. C. Haydon donated a state flag to the Janesville Miner's Hospital.
+It was described as having a blue field with the state's coat of arms in the middle.